-All UA employees traveling with students are required to have completed mandatory Preventing Harassment and Discrimination training, available on this link, https://edgelearning.arizona.edu/.
+All UA employees traveling with students are required to have completed mandatory Preventing Harassment and Discrimination training, available at this link, https://edgelearning.arizona.edu/.

 Clery Act: Crime Reporting

 The Department of Education requires that all U.S. universities request reports from local police jurisdictions regarding crimes perpetrated on any property rented to or contracted by a university for any purposes involving students for three days or longer.
 For this purpose, an email confirming reservations constitutes a “contract”.
-In order to comply with this federal regulation, you must provide to either Study Abroad or the International Risk Analyst prior to departure the addresses as well as dates and times of use for all of these properties using our online Clery form.
+In order to comply with this federal regulation, you must fill out the Clery form when you know where you and the students will be housed and any other buildings where program activities will be held if the spaces are reserved by you or any other University employee.
+You may fill out this form before or after the program is over.
 When making your arrangements, as possible, specify in your reservations the dates and times of UA control.

 If you are working with an approved vendor, you are not required to report this information.
-We recommend that you consult with either UA Study Abroad or International Risk Analyst for further details.
+We recommend that you consult with either UA Study Abroad or International Travel for further details.